amirakbarnejad/amirakbarnejad.github.io/index.md

 # Publications

-* Y. Yang, A. Akbarnejad, N. Ray and G. Bigras, "Double adversarial domain adaptation for whole-slide-imageclassification," Medical Imaging with Deep Learning (MIDL), 2021.
+* Y. Yang and A. Akbarnejad and N. Ray and G. Bigras, "Double adversarial domain adaptation for whole-slide-imageclassification," Medical Imaging with Deep Learning (MIDL), 2021.